-The nurses seemed very concerned so I was getting scared I’d end up with a C section or something really bad would happen.
-They started the pitocin again, at the lowest level this time.
-My contractions picked up and the baby’s heart rate stayed good.
-In the late afternoon I was still only at a 4 and not progressing so they upped the pitocin.
+The nurses seemed very concerned so I was getting scared I would end up with a C section or something would happen to my baby.
+They started the Pitocin again, at the lowest level this time.
+My contractions picked up and the baby’s heart rate was good.
+In the late afternoon I was still only at a 4 and not progressing so they upped the Pitocin.
 I started progressing slowly but the contractions weren’t strong enough.
-They gave me an oxygen max to try to help balance as they turned up the pitocin.
+They gave me an oxygen max to try to help balance as they turned up the Pitocin.
 The baby’s heart rate was getting a little low but it wasn’t dangerously low so we kept going.
 My intuition was telling me that this baby needed to come out soon.

 I’ve never been more scared.
 The mix of emotions was so intense.
 I was excited to meet my baby, but also scared for his life and not sure how he was going to come out.
 To add to the hormonal state that I was in, I was also so emotional over being away from my older son.